Kota Kinabalu: Geography

 View of Kota Kinabalu captured from the International Space Station in 2002.

 View of Greater Kota Kinabalu with skyscrapers dotting the city above lush green treetops.

 Kota Kinabalu is located on the west coast of Sabah.
 The city lies on a narrow flatland between the Crocker Range to the east and the South China Sea to the west.
 There are six islands off the coast of the city.
 The largest is Gaya Island, the site of the first British settlement.
 Approximately 8,000 people live there.
 The smaller islands, mainly uninhabited, are named Sapi Island, Manukan Island, Sulug Island, Mamutik Island and Sepanggar Island to the north.
 Sepanggar island is located north of the National Park opposite Sepanggar Bay.

 Flat land is at a premium in the city centre, and there is a strict limit to the height of buildings: the airport is 7 km away, and the city is directly in the flight path.
 Most of the Central Business District (CBD) today is built on land reclaimed from the sea.
 The original local plant life has largely disappeared, but several hills within the city (too steep for building) are still clothed with tropical rainforest.
 One of these is Signal Hill, which confines the CBD to the shore.
 In the area of Likas Bay, the remnants of an extensive mangrove forest was nearly lost.
 In 1996, the state government declared 24 acre of the forest as a protected area.
 This forest is now known as the Kota Kinabalu City Bird Sanctuary.
 The sanctuary was given additional protection as a State Cultural Heritage Site in 1998.

-The city as seen from the air in 2015.
+Aerial view of Gaya island in 2026.

 The five islands (of Gaya, Sapi, Manukan, Sulug, Mamutik) opposite the city, and their surrounding waters, are also preserved as the Tunku Abdul Rahman National Park.
 The park was named in honour of the first Prime Minister of Malaysia, Tunku Abdul Rahman.
 The park is a recreational spot for tourists and local people.
 The Kota Kinabalu city centre, consisting of mostly businesses and the government, includes Karamunsing, the port area (Tanjung Lipat), Signal Hill, Kampung Air, Sinsuran, Segama, Asia City, Gaya Street (Old Town), Bandaran Berjaya, Api-Api, Sutera Harbour and Sembulan.
 Outlying neighbourhoods and residential suburbs include Kepayan Ridge, Tanjung Aru, Petagas, Kepayan, Lido, Lintas, Nosoob, Bukit Padang, Luyang, Damai, Lok Kawi, Bukit Bendera, Kasigui, Bundusan, Likas and Kolombong.
 The city is growing steadily and the urban sprawl extends to the towns of Inanam, Menggatal, Sepanggar, Telipok and south of the district border to Penampang, Putatan, and Lok Kawi.
 Kota Kinabalu is generally isolated from the rest of the country; it is located about 1624 km from Kuala Lumpur in Peninsular Malaysia and 804 km from Kuching in the neighbouring state of Sarawak.